dddappp/A-Rooch-Demo/README.md

 ### Write DDDML Model Files

-Our low-code tool relies on the domain model described by DDDML (Domain Driven Design Modeling Language) to generate various parts of the application code.
+Our low-code tool relies on the domain model described by DDDML (Domain-Driven Design Modeling Language) to generate various parts of the application code.

 > **Tip**
 >